 How to Create Healthy Habits to Lose Weight | For Mums

-Although establishing healthy eating habits is essential at all times of life, it's particularly vital when breastfeeding.
-What you eat during this time plays a significant role in your health and in the health of your little one too.
+Creating healthy habits is particularly vital when breastfeeding.
+What you eat during this time of life plays a significant role in both your health and in the health of your little one too.

-Here are our tips on how new mums can create healthy habits that stick.
+Here are our tips on how mums can create healthy habits that stick.

 1. Eat a Variety of Foods

 Diversity is super important when it comes to food.
-Health professionals suggest we aim for around 30 different fruits and vegetables every week.
+Health professionals suggest we aim for around 30 different fruits and vegetables every week (around 4-5 per day).
 And new research shows that eating a highly diverse diet is linked to better overall health and improved weight loss success.
 This can be attributed to the benefits we see in our gut health when we consume a wide variety of good quality produce like fresh fruit and vegetables, whole grains, legumes, nuts and seeds.

 Breakfast: